Disclaimer: Nothing's mine.

 Harry took a deep breath to try and still his heart as the forest lightened once more and the birds' song resumed.
 'We don't have to wait ten years,' he blurted.

-Fleur slipped her bra back on, clasped it, then fixed her dress.
+Fleur slipped her bra back on, clasped it, and fixed her dress.
 'You're very sweet, Harry.'
 She plucked her hat from the branch and placed it back atop her head.
 'And you did very well to resist my song without covering your ears.
 I was a little worried you'd try to touch me.'

 Harry shook his head and flushed.
 'It wouldn't have been right.'